cudy789/AMPL/docs/installation/configure.rst

 Calibrate & configure your cameras
 ####################################

-In order for AMPL to calculate the location of your robot in 3D space, it must know exactly where your cameras are located on the robot.
+In order for MAPLE to calculate the location of your robot in 3D space, it must know exactly where your cameras are located on the robot.
 Additionally, typical camera lenses introduce distortion into your images, and will cause your pose estimates to be incorrect if this is not accounted for.

 This section goes over the ``config.yml`` file which you will edit to exactly describe where each camera is located on the robot, how much distortion there is for each camera, what resolution/framerate to run each camera at, and so on.
-You will have the following ``config.yml`` template in the ``~/ampl-config`` folder on your coprocessor:
+You will have the following ``config.yml`` template in the ``~/maple-config`` folder on your coprocessor:

 .. code-block:: yaml

-   # Configuration file for AMPL
+   # Configuration file for MAPLE

    team_number: -1
    pose_logging: true